Paris EMS receives American Heart Association’s Mission: Lifeline EMS Recognition Award

 Unfortunately, a significant number of STEMI patients don't receive this prompt reperfusion therapy, which is critical in restoring blood flow.
 Mission: Lifeline seeks to save lives by closing the gaps that separate these patients from timely access to appropriate treatments.
 Mission: Lifeline’s EMS recognition program recognizes emergency medical services for their efforts in improving systems of care and improving the quality of life for these patients.

 Emergency Medical System providers are vital to the success of Mission: Lifeline.
 EMS agencies perform 12-lead ECGs which measure the electrical activity of the heart and can help determine if a heart attack has occurred.
 They also follow protocols derived from American Heart Association/American College of Cardiology guidelines.
 These correct tools, training, and practices allow EMS providers to rapidly identify suspected heart attack patients, promptly notify the medical center, and trigger an early response from the awaiting hospital personnel.

-Agencies that receive the Mission: Lifeline Silver award have demonstrated at least 75 percent compliance for each required achievement measure for one year.
+Agencies that receive the Mission: Lifeline Gold+ award have demonstrated at least 75 percent compliance for each required achievement measure for the past year.

 "Paris EMS is dedicated to making our service among the best in the country, and the American Heart Association’s Mission: Lifeline program is helping us accomplish that by implementing processes for improving systems of care with the goal of improving the quality of care for all acute coronary syndrome patients," said Russell Thrasher, Paramedic.
 "Being able to transmit EKG’s and activating the cath lab from the field saves cardiac muscle, and we are pleased to be recognized for our dedication and achievements in emergency medical care for all heart patients in Lamar County."